What is Flood Re?

 Your insurer then adds on other risks, such as fire and theft, to calculate your final price.
 Your overall premium is dependent on your individual circumstances.

-When Flood Re launches in April, HomeProtect will be able to take all of these details into account, and return a quote which will automatically calculate your eligibility for Flood Re cover.
+HomeProtect takes all of these details into account, and returns a quote which will automatically calculate your eligibility for Flood Re cover.

 HomeProtect is available 24/7

-HomeProtect is available 24/7 and can quote in 98% of cases.
+HomeProtect is available online 24/7 and can quote in 98% of cases.

 So that Flood Re is available for everyone who needs it, properties will only be eligible if they meet all of the following criteria: